After a hiatus of a few years, Hawaii Public Radio’s Art Song Contest is back! The rules (such as they are) can be found lower on this page.

 4. Presentation: communication and appropriate presentation of character

-5. How the “team” of piano and voice work together to make a successful overall interpretation of the song.
+5. Collaboration: how the “team” of piano and voice work together to make a successful overall interpretation of the song.

 *Art Song is poetry set to music by a classical composer for unamplified voice and piano.
 Opera and oratorio arias, popular, folk, rap, commercial songs, and musical theatre are not included in the definition.
 Transpositions are acceptable, but selections must be performed in the original language.